sagnikiitb/here-search/README.md

 # here-search
 A Simple Map Searching android app using HERE Explore SDK.
-Can search for ANY user-specified points of interest and can return reverse-geocoded address.
+Can search for ANY user-specified points of interest and can return reverse-geocoded addresses.